rust-embedded/rust-raspberrypi-OS-tutorials/12_integrated_testing/README.md

 }
 ```

-Note the call to `bsp::console::qemu_bring_up_console()`.
-Since we are running all our tests inside
+Note the call to `bsp::driver::driver_manager().qemu_bring_up_console()`.
+Since we are running all
-`QEMU`, we need to ensure that whatever peripheral implements the kernel's `console` interface is
+our tests inside `QEMU`, we need to ensure that whatever peripheral implements the kernel's
-initialized, so that we can print from our tests.
-If you recall [tutorial 03], bringing up
+`console` interface is initialized, so that we can print from our tests.
+If you recall [tutorial
-peripherals in `QEMU` might not need the full initialization as is needed on real hardware (setting
+03], bringing up peripherals in `QEMU` might not need the full initialization as is needed on real
-clocks, config registers, etc...) due to the abstractions in `QEMU`'s emulation code.
-So this is an
+hardware (setting clocks, config registers, etc...) due to the abstractions in `QEMU`'s emulation
-opportunity to cut down on setup code.
+code.
+So this is an opportunity to cut down on setup code.

 [tutorial 03]: ../03_hacky_hello_world